By Bruce Hennes, Hennes Communications

 From a reputational perspective, how your company communicates during a crisis will likely be just as important as how the incident is managed operationally.
 Good planning and training will mean:

 Your response to a crisis event must be rapid, strategic and authentic.
-Especially in today’s world of “gotcha” journalism, managing the message is a necessary skill set for executives (and not necessarily one of the skill sets that got you into the C-Suite).
+Especially in today’s media landscape, where news breaks first on social media, managing the message is a necessary skill set for executives (and not necessarily one of the skill sets that got you into the C-Suite).

 When your organization’s reputation is on the line, so is your bottom line.
 Strategic crisis management and crisis communications planning is your brand’s most effective insurance policy.

-Bruce Hennes is managing partner of Hennes Communications, one of the few firms in the U.S. focused exclusively on crisis management and crisis communications.
-The firm serves corporations, government agencies, nonprofits, education and healthcare institutions, as well as law firms and their clients, that are “on trial” in the Court of Public Opinion.
-The firm’s past and present clients include the 2016 Cleveland Host Committee for the recent Republican National Convention, ThyssenKrupp, Avery Dennison, Lubrizol, Kent State University, Oberlin College and NASA Glenn.
-Bruce serves on the executive committee of the Cleveland Metropolitan Bar Association and on the board of the Cleveland Leadership Center.
+Bruce Hennes is CEO of Hennes Communications, one of the few firms in North America focused exclusively on crisis management and crisis communications.
+The firm serves corporations, government agencies, nonprofits, education and healthcare organizations, as well as law firms and their clients, that are “on trial” in the Court of Public Opinion.
+The firm’s past and present clients include the 2016 Cleveland Host Committee for the Republican National Convention, ThyssenKrupp, Avery Dennison, Lubrizol, Kent State University and Menorah Park.
+Bruce serves on the executive committee of the Cleveland Metropolitan Bar Association and he’s an adjunct professor at Cleveland State University’s Levin College of Urban Affairs.
 For more info: www.crisiscommunications.com